MLB-LED-Scoreboard/mlb-led-scoreboard/README.md

 ```
 "preferred":                           Options for team and division preference
-  "teams"                      String  Pick a team to display a game for.
-(This will accept an array in the future) Example: "Cubs"
+  "teams"                      Array   Pass an array of preferred teams.
+The first team in the list will be used as your 'favorite' team.
+Example: ["Cubs", "Brewers"]
   "divisions"                  String  Pick a division to display standings for when display_standings is true.
 (This will accept an array in the future) Example: "NL Central"

 "standings":                           Options for displaying standings for a division